thanhlt-1007/kotlin_head_first/CHAPTER_02.md

 Let's walk through what happens.

+### 1. var myArray = arrayOf(1, 2, 3)

+This create an array of Ints, and a variable named myArray that holds a reference to it

+### 2. myArray = arrayOf(4, 5)

+This creates a new array of Ints.
+A reference to the new arrays gets put into the myArray variable, replacing the previous reference.

+So what happens if we use the variable using val instead?

 ## 16. val means the variable points to the same array forever...

 ## 17. Code Magnets